 - Working in extremes of heat or cold

 - Working, eating, and camping outdoors in all weather conditions

 - Able to complete an arduous Work Capacity Test.
 The arduous level requires individuals to walk 3 miles in 45 minutes while carrying a 45 pound pack on level terrain.

 - Must be a US Citizen, US National, or Lawful Permanent Resident Alien of the US.

 - Must pass the National Sex Offender Public Registry and criminal history check.
 “Pass” is defined as no positive hits on the NSOPR and no history of violent offenses on the criminal history check.

-- Flexible schedule to accommodate week-long out of town assignments and emergency response.
+- Flexible schedule to accommodate week-long out of town assignments.